 FUNDING FOR MEMBERS comes from a variety of sources including the Institute for Advanced Study’s own endowment, grants from the Gerda Henkel Foundation, the Andrew W. Mellon Foundation and other sources.
 The School will also welcome scholars sponsored by the American Council of Learned Societies through the Frederick Burkhardt Fellowships for recently tenured professors.
 (Applications for that program must be submitted directly to ACLS.
 For information see the ACLS website: http://www.acls.org/programs/burkhardt.)

 Further information and membership application materials may be found on the School’s web site, www.hs.ias.edu.
-See also the supplementary information page.
+See also the supplementary information page and instructions for applicants.
 Inquiries may be sent by email to the Administrative Officer at firstname.lastname@example.org or by post to: School of Historical Studies, Institute for Advanced Study, Einstein Drive, Princeton, New Jersey 08540.
 Completed membership applications must be submitted by November 1, 2014.